 - Make sure you have good clean fuel with no water

 - For the very thorough individual: Check all electrical connections - battery terminals, engine and body grounds, and all fuel injection pump wiring including the multiple grounds on the intake manifold.
 With the batteries disconnected open up all connections (including those at the bulkhead) and look for loose or corroded connections, but do not spread open the terminals.
 Take your time and look carefully for chafed wiring.
 One connector of particular interest is the large15-way connector near the back of the intake manifold where the main engine harness meets the fuel injection harness which then runs forward under the intake to the injection pump.
 This connector is commonly the site of severe corrosion, especially in northern states and may cause a variety of intermittent problems.

 - Those who are technically oriented and equipped with the proper tools, or who have a hard to solve no-start issue, can follow our in-depth 6.5L No-Start Diagnostic Guide

 - If your truck over-responds to the throttle and revs up very rapidly at only light throttle application, or revs up on its own, internal injection pump wear is almost certainly the cause.

-- In 99% of cases if you have the classic 6.5L stalling (and no optical sensor codes) the problem is the PMD and the reccomended solution is our FSD Kit!
+- In 99% of cases if you have the classic 6.5L stalling (and no optical sensor codes) the problem is the PMD and the recomended solution is our 6.5 diesel FSD heatsink kit!